dxd - dynax driver framework 2.6.0d221

 protected

-◆ thread
+◆ stop_callback

 template<typename rcv_t>